stewartj95/tetris/README.md

 tetris
 ======

-A Tetris clone made for fun and practice
+A Tetris clone made for fun and practice.

 KNOWN BUGS
 ==========